Sri Lanka withdraws from UN resolution and offers alternative

-The Government today formally withdrew from the UN Resolution on Sri Lanka and offered to address issues on accountability through a domestic process.
+The Government today formally withdrew its co-sponsorship from the UN Resolution on Sri Lanka and offered to address issues on accountability through a domestic process.

-Foreign Relations Minister Dinesh Gunawardena briefed the UN Human Rights Council (UNHRC) on Sri Lanka’s decision to withdraw from Resolution 40/1 which Sri Lanka had earlier cosponsored.
+Foreign Relations Minister Dinesh Gunawardena briefed the UN Human Rights Council (UNHRC) on Sri Lanka’s decision to withdraw its co-sponsorship from Resolution 40/1.

-Gunawardena, speaking at the 43rd Session of the UN Human Rights Council (UNHRC) in Geneva today, said that the Resolution on Sri Lanka cosponsored by the former Government was a violation of the Constitution of Sri Lanka.
+Gunawardena, speaking at the 43rd Session of the UN Human Rights Council (UNHRC) in Geneva today, said that the Resolution on Sri Lanka co-sponsored by the former Government was a violation of the Constitution of Sri Lanka.

-He said that the resolution was cosponsored by the former Sri Lankan Government without the consent of then President Maithripala Sirisena or Parliament.
+He said that the resolution was co-sponsored by the former Sri Lankan Government without the consent of then President Maithripala Sirisena or Parliament.

 As a result, the Minister said that Sri Lanka will withdraw its co-sponsorship of Resolution 40/1 and previous Resolutions 30/1 and 34/1.